-Asteroids DeluxeTM offers a bonus play for certain combinations of coins inserted.
+Asteroids Deluxe[TM] offers a bonus play for certain combinations of coins inserted.
 This bonus feature is operator-selectable, meaning you may choose to offer it or not.

-For example, with your game set at 50¢ per play, players who deposit four successive quarters or a \$1.00 coin, then press the start button, will receive a bonus play.
-Therefore, players receive 3 plays for \$1.00.
+For example, with your game set at 50° per play, players who deposit four successive quarters or a \$1.00 coin, then press the start button, can receive a bonus play.
+Therefore, players can receive 3 plays for \$1.00.

-This bonus feature encourages players to insert more money than just the minimum 50¢ you could require for one game.
-Various other bonuses are available (see Figure 8).
+This bonus feature encourages players to insert more money than just the minimum 50¢ required for one game.
+Various other bonuses are also available (see Figure 8).